 Last but not least, the rear of the Mac Mini 2018 box.
 The rear also contains some vital information such as serial number, model number as well.

 The Mac Mini 2018 itself comes wrapped in a protective plastic layer to prevent scratches to its nicely polished aluminum body.
 Removing this protective layer, I could not help but pause for a while to admire the Apple Logo etched on the top of the Mac Mini 2018.

 Flipping the Mac Mini 2018 around shows the much familiar black round plate that covers the bottom of the machine.
 This black round plate can be removed by twisting it slightly and it will provide the access we need to upgrade the memory modules later on.

 The rear of the Mac Mini 2018 is also covered by another piece of plastic cover to protect all the connection ports of the beast.
 Removing this black plastic cover will show the various ports and connectivity option to the Mac Mini 2018.
 From the left to the right, the items are Power Button, Power Connection, Ethernet Port, 4 x USB-C Ports, HDMI port, 2 x USB-A and sound outlet.

 Below the 4 x USB-C ports, we can also see the exhaust outlet of the Mac Mini 2018, complete with the radiator fins.

 Indeed the new Mac Mini 2018 is another piece of art by Apple Inc. Simple yet sophisticated.
 Compact yet powerpack.
-I’ll cover a bit more on the powering up and usage experience as well as my memory upgrade process in my next post.
+I’ll cover a bit more on the powering up and user experience, as well as my memory, upgrade process in my next post.